HousedHorse/reli2732-final/study.md

     - It's not that they don't care they put the pain aside to meet the demands of life

-##Lifton and Olson on “symbolic immortality,”
+## Lifton and Olson on “Symbolic Immortality”

 - The fear of death is a drive
 - Humans feel a drive of continuity, that they will survive this present moment